beamaginelidar/l3cam_ros2/README.md

 **Note:**

 - The arg index in the /change_bias_value service must be 1 por right or 2 for left.
 Any other value will return out of range error.
-- The arg allied_type must be 1 for Wide or 2 for Narrow.
+- The arg allied_type must be 0 for Wide or 1 for Narrow (see alliedCamerasIds).
 Any other value will return out of range error.

 ### Sensor msg